Debt Counseling Basics

 What to Expect

-Debt counselors typically help clients assess their total indebtedness to decide what type of long-term financial solutions are required.
+Debt counselors typically help clients assess their total debt to decide what type of long-term financial solutions are required.
 Some help clients get debt consolidation assistance, negotiate with creditors and/or set up payment plans.
-Counselors may be able to arrange un-collateralized loans or secure funds backed by client assets (e.g., life insurance or retirement funds).
-Every situation is unique.
+Counselors may be able to arrange uncollateralized loans or secure funds backed by client assets (e.g., life insurance or retirement funds).
+Every situation is unique, but you can expect to go through your assets and liabilities to find a debt solution that works for you.

 How Much Will This Cost?

-This question is of great importance for those in financial binds, so never decide on one debt counseling service until you learn about their fee structure.
+Never decide on one debt counseling service until you learn about its fee structure and ask if there's a payment plan that suits your needs.
 One agency may have a standard fee schedule while another uses a sliding scale, basing fees on family income.
-Counseling may be free for some clients, but don’t make this assumption until you know it for fact!
+Counseling may even be free, depending on the program offering it.

-Being in serious debt doesn’t give anyone the right to treat you badly or take advantage of you.
-Once you select a debt counselor, you have every right to ask for credentials attesting to the person’s and/or agency’s legitimacy.
-Request letters from previous clients, licenses, certifications, accreditations, staff credentials and ask for a written guarantee of privacy.
+Being in debt doesn’t give anyone the right to treat you badly or take advantage of you.
+Before you select a debt counselor, you have the right to ask for credentials attesting to the person’s and/or agency’s legitimacy.
+Request to see proof of licenses, certifications, or staff credentials and ask for a written guarantee of privacy.

-Debtors with bad financial habits are counseled to understand the circumstances that got them into debt in the first place.
-Clients learn new behaviors, habits and practices to break the potential cycle of future indebtedness.
-Debt counseling has significant psychological benefits and can even help repair family issues arising from spending and insolvency stressors.
+Many debtors with bad financial habits are counseled to understand the circumstances that got them into debt in the first place.
+Many in debt simply need help knowing the options available to them and getting on the right track.
+In debt counseling, you can learn new behaviors, habits and practices to break the potential cycle of future indebtedness, and find solutions to your present debts.

 Never sign papers for counseling services until you’ve read every word.
 The Federal Trade Commission regulates debt relief services and maintains stringent transparency guidelines for your protection.
-Finally, tame your expectations.
-Attorney Patricia Dzikowski says it’s not uncommon for debtors to spend years getting clean, only to fall back into their old spending habits.
-Make sure you’re not one of these statistics.
+With a qualified counselor by your side, you should be able to worth through your debt and start saving your money.